 The Theory of Effort is a key concept of 4D maths.
 It appears in the 4D calculator as the length of a number line, tracking the result of specific settings as the value dissolves towards its limit.
 Using the effort value we can qualify calculations in a completely revolutionary way, that has deep implications for mathematics, science, and computer technology.

 The Theory of Effort is found in the construction of the 4D calculator.
 Whenever as value is entered into the time, space and dimension values, the 4D calculator reiterated an equation.
-As it does the results dissolve towards a specific value.
-Each iteration a counted as a single effort value.
-By noting the effort value we can identify a specific value for any calculator setting.
+As it does, the results dissolve towards a specific value.
+Each iteration is counted as a single effort value.
+By noting the effort value, we can identify a specific value for any calculator setting.
 This is important as more often than not all space values will dissolve towards the same number.
 Only by tracking the effort values are we able to differentiate one number from another.